Barranquilla: Climate

 Barranquilla has a tropical savanna climate (Köppen Aw); it is hot all-year-round, with high levels of relative humidity.
 The average temperature is 28.4 °C. Daytime temperatures usually remain around 32 °C. Nevertheless, from late November to early April, trade winds more or less cool it to a more comfortable temperature during daylight.
 During the evening and through the night, temperature can change due to the strong winds it receives.
-Rainy seasons are from April to June and from August to November, when some streets flood producing "arroyos" (streams) that can be very dangerous, given the lack of appropriate rain drainage in some sectors of town.
+Rainy seasons are from April to June and from August to November, when some streets flood producing "arroyos" (streams) that can be very dangerous, given the lack of appropriate rain drainage in some sectors of the city.

+The average annual high temperature is around 33C and a low of 24C with precipitation averaging around 920mm.